laassiliawissal/IoT-Starter/README.md

    after updating click deploy, lets Make sure sensor data is sent to Ibm IoT platformand, Go back to the IoT Platform -> Browse Devices -> Click on your Device name -> Recent Events, you should be able to see your temprature sensor data :
    {image}

-  5.5. create Dashboar
+  ## 5.5. create a Sensor Data Dashboard
   Now, click on the Broard icon -> create New Board -> Name it smart house -> Click on Add new Card Button -> choose a chart type  'Gauge' for expl -> select your device from the device list -> add new dataset. data set refer to an important information :
   - Event : is the same we just added 'event1'
   - Property : is the the variable we want to display in the Gauge here is 'temp'